-Join Scott Simpson for an in-depth discussion in this video Working with flags, part of Up and Running with Bash Scripting.
+Join Scott Simpson for an in-depth discussion in this video Working with flags, part of Learning Bash Scripting.

 …If you've been working with the batch command line…environment for awhile, you're bound to have come across flags.…They're specific options that you can use to pass information…into a program, and they usually start with a dash.…You can make use of these in your batch script by way of the get opt function.…Let's say you wanted to make a script that accepts a username and password.…I could certainly use arguments for this, but then I'd need to…make sure that the username and password were entered in a certain order.…Let's take a look at how to set this up with a while loop, using…the get-opts function, I'll specify an up…string, which defines what flags I'm looking for.…

 Here I'll use U:P:, which means I'm looking for a dash U and a dash P.…So I'm using the case statement using option as a…variable and when that option matches u, it sets user…equal to OPTARG, which is the value that's passed in…from the user following dash u at the command line.…The same thing happens for dash p.…So let's take a look at this running.…

 - Managing output with grep, awk, and cut

 1. Working with the Command Line